addrmwn/MikApps/README.md

 ## Setup

-Create database 'mikposdb' without quote, then
+Create database 'mikapps' without quote, then
 Copy `.env.examples` to `.env` and set the database settings.
 Uncomment '#' and set database line settings below :